eProsima/fastdds-visualizer-plugin/docs/rst/developer_manual/installation/configuration/cmake_options.rst

 CMake options
 #############

-*eProsima DDS Visualizer Plugin* provides several CMake options to build the documentation and tests.
+|ddsvisualizer| provides several CMake options to build the documentation and tests.

 .. warning::
-    These options are only for developers who installed the *DDS Visualizer Plugin* following the compilation steps described in :ref:`developer_manual_installation_sources_linux`.
+    These options are only for developers who installed the |ddsvisualizer| following the compilation steps described in :ref:`developer_manual_installation_sources_linux`.

 .. list-table::